What Are Multiple Listing Services (MLS) in Real Estate?

 Offers of Compensation Are "Unconditional"

-And compensation can be reduced when a court orders that the commission paid to the brokers must be less than what was originally agreed upon.
+And compensation can be reduced when there is a court order that the commission paid to the brokers must be less than what was originally agreed upon.